UTVB2200 Education and Religion in Development

 The course will be running full time for six weeks.
 Seminar activities can be included in the lectures, where students are expected to participate actively.

 Course Work Requirements

 In order to be admitted to the examination the student shall fulfil the following course work requirement: one three to four-page assignments on topics given by the lecturer.
 The work requirement gives the students an opportunity to reflect on central topics in the course literature.
 The assignment shall be submitted within the set deadline.
 If necessary, the student and teacher can agree on an extended deadline for submission of the assignment.
 The assignment is evaluated with ‘accepted’ or ‘not accepted’.
 Students who get ‘not accepted’ on their assignment may rewrite and submit maximum two new versions of the assignment.
 The student shall contact the teacher to get a new evaluation.

-Final assessment will be based on an individual written assignment based on a given topic.
+Final assessment will be based on an individual written assignment for five days based on a given topic.
 The writing of the assignment must be based on the course literature.
 The paper should be of 3200 words (+/-10 %) / approx. 8 pages.
 An internal and external examiner will conduct the assessment of the paper.

 A graded scale from A to E for passed and F for not passed will be used.